shinshu-alps/rtl8852cu-20240510/README.md

+Welcome testers.

+Please read Issues 1 and 2 for instructions on how to proceed.

+This document and the FAQ.md need work and I would appreciate you following the instructions here in the README.md file as close as possible so as to help find any corrections that need to be made.

 ## rtl8852cu ( 8852cu.ko ) :rocket:

 ## Linux Driver for USB WiFi Adapters that are based on the RTL8832CU and RTL8852CU Chipsets